Sumidson/MIgrant/ai/README.md

 # AI Services for MigrantCare

 This folder contains AI-powered features for the MigrantCare healthcare platform, designed specifically for migrant workers and their families.
+The AI services are powered by Google's Gemini AI API for intelligent, context-aware responses.

 ## Features